ggangliu/ggangliu.github.io/_posts/01_Architecture/2023-05-24-Understanding-Nvidia-Tensor-Core.md

 第一代Tensor Core是来自于Volta GPU微架构。
 Designed specifically for deep learning, the first-generation Tensor Cores in NVIDIA Volta™ deliver groundbreaking performance with mixed-precision matrix multiply in FP16 and FP32, up to 12X higher peak teraFLOPS (TFLOPS) for training and 6X higher peak TFLOPS for inference over NVIDIA Pascal.

+The Tesla V100 GPU contains 640 Tensor Cores: eight (8) per SM and two (2) per each processing block (partition) within an SM.
+In Volta GV100, each Tensor Core performs 64 floating point FMA operations per clock, and eight Tensor Cores in an SM perform a total of 512 FMA operations (or 1024 individual floating point operations) per clock.
+Tesla V100’s Tensor Cores deliver up to 125 Tensor TFLOPS for training and inference applications.

 ![Volta-Tensor-Core_30fps_FINAL_994x559](/assets/snip-images/Volta-Tensor-Core_30fps_FINAL_994x559.gif)